 Essaouira is my favorite city in Morocco.
 This relaxed coastal surfers paradise is a great place to shop and eat out.
 Don’t be afraid of eating a little Western food every now and again as a traveler – it is better than getting sick!
 Three people in our youth hostel ate some street food and then all ended up with severe sickness.
 We went for budget or mid-range cafes and restaurants and thankfully stayed healthy.
-Eating out every day for lunch and dinner, I still only spent less than £100 in 10 days in Morocco on food and drink.
-Here are my top 3 restaurants in Essouira – 4 Saisons de Mogador, Gnawa Blues Cafe, and El Minzah.
+Eating out every day for lunch and dinner, I still spent less than £100 in 10 days in Morocco on food and drinks.
+So in today’s blog, I am going to introduce you to the best restaurants in Essaouira.

 Best Restaurants in Essaouira